-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Our internal assessments during 2020/21 suggested that the performance of disadvantaged pupils improved compared to 2020 and 2019 outcomes.
-Whilst there is no national data for the last two years we believe that our P8 progress for disadvantaged pupils would have been even better than when we can last measure (in 2019 Kingshill disadvantaged pupils' P8 was -0.22 compared to a national figure for disadvantaged pupils of -0.45)
+Our internal assessments during 2021/22 suggested that the performance of disadvantaged pupils improved compared to 2020 and 2019 outcomes.
+Whilst there is no national data for 2020 or 2021, our P8 progress for disadvantaged pupils in 2022 examinations was -0.24 against the national figure for disadvantaged pupils of -0.69 (in 2019 Kingshill disadvantaged pupils' P8 was -0.22 compared to a national figure for disadvantaged pupils of -0.45).